The Battle of Jutland was fought in the North Sea of the Atlantic Ocean, near Denmark.

 The Battle of Jutland was fought in less than two days.

 The Battle of Jutland was fought because the German Empire wanted to lure out, trap and destroy a portion of Britain's Royal Navy Grand Fleet.

 Both the German Empire and the United Kingdom claimed they won the Battle of Jutland.
 However, the United Kingdom suffered greater losses, both in casualties and lost vessels.

 The Battle of Jutland had around 9,823 casualties.

 By the end of the Battle of Jutland the United Kingdom had 6,874 casualties, and the German Empire had 3,039.

-The United Kingdom started with the Battle of Jutland with 151 combat ships.
+The United Kingdom started the Battle of Jutland with 151 combat ships.
 They had 78 destroyers, 28 battleships, 26 light cruisers, 9 battlecruisers, 8 armored cruisers, 1 minelayer, and 1 seaplane carrier.

 By the end of the Battle of Jutland, the United Kingdom had lost 8 destroyers, 3 battlecruisers, and 3 armored cruisers.

 Imperial German Navy's High Seas Fleet sunk 113,300 tons of Britain's Royal Navy Grand Fleet.

 The German Empire started the Battle of Jutland with 99 combat ships.
 They had 61 torpedo-boats, 16 battleships, 11 light cruisers, 6 pre-dreadnoughts, and 5 battlecruisers.